tejaswini972/MCW-Data-Platform-upgrade-and-migration/Hands-on lab/HOL-step-by-step-Data-platform-upgrade-and-migration.md

     GO
     ```

-4. Select **Execute** on the toolbar to run the query to retrieve the size of the `FactInternetSales` table.
+4. Select **Execute** on the toolbar to run the query to retrieve the size of the `FactInternetSales` table

     ![The Execute icon is highlighted on the SSMS toolbar.](./media/ssms-toolbar-execute-query.png "Select Execute")

-5. In the results pane, note the size of the `FactInternetSales` table.
+5. In the results pane, note the size of the `FactInternetSales` table

     ![In the SSMS results pane, the size of the uncompressed FactInternetSales table is highlighted.](media/ssms-query-results-factinternetsales-uncompressed-size.png "Query results")

-6. In the Object Explorer, expand Databases, WorldWideImporters, and Tables.
+6. In the Object Explorer, expand Databases, WorldWideImporters, and Tables

     ![Databases is highlighted in Object Explorer, WorldWideImporters is highlighted below that, and then Tables is highlighted below that.](./media/ssms-object-explorer-tables.png "Select Tables")

-7. Right-click the `FactInternetSales` table, select the **Storage** context menu, and then select **Manage Compression** from the fly-out menu.
+7. Right-click the `FactInternetSales` table, select the **Storage** context menu, and then select **Manage Compression** from the fly-out menu

     ![The FactInternetSales table is selected on the left, Storage is selected and highlighted in the submenu, and Manage Compression is highlighted on the right.](./media/ssms-table-storage-context-menu.png "Select Manage Compression")

-8. On the Welcome page of the Data Compression Wizard, select **Next**.
+8. On the Welcome page of the Data Compression Wizard, select **Next**

-9. On the Select Compression Type page, select **Row** from the Compression Type drop down, and select **Next**.
+9. On the Select Compression Type page, select **Row** from the Compression Type drop down, and select **Next**

     ![The Row compression type is highlighted on the Select Compression Type screen of the Data Compression Wizard.](media/ssms-data-compression-wizard-compression-type-row.png "Data Compression Wizard Select Compression Type")

-10. On the Select an Output Option page, select **Run immediately**, and then select **Finish >>|**.
+10. On the Select an Output Option page, select **Run immediately**, and then select **Finish >>|**

     ![Run immediately is highlighted on the Select an Output Option screen of the Data Compression Wizard.](media/ssms-data-compression-wizard-output-row-compression.png "Data Compression Wizard Select an Output Option")

-11. Select **Finish** on the Summary page.
+11. Select **Finish** on the Summary page

     ![The Summary screen of the Data Compression Wizard is displayed.](media/ssms-data-compression-wizard-summary-row-compression.png "Data Compression Wizard Summary")

-12. Close the Data Compression Wizard, and rerun the query to get the size of the `FactInternetSales` table, noting the reduced size of the table.
+12. Close the Data Compression Wizard, and rerun the query to get the size of the `FactInternetSales` table, noting the reduced size of the table

     ![In the SSMS results pane, the size of the row compressed FactInternetSales table is highlighted.](media/ssms-query-results-factinternetsales-row-compression-size.png "Query results")

-13. Now, repeat steps 7 - 12 above, this time setting the Compression type to Page.
+13. Now, repeat steps 7 - 12 above, this time setting the Compression type to Page

     ![The Page compression type is highlighted on the Select Compression Type screen of the Data Compression Wizard](media/ssms-data-compression-wizard-compression-type-page.png "Data Compression Wizard Select Compression Type")

-14. Once again, observe the table size in the results pane, and compare it to the values noted for the uncompressed table and with Row compression applied.
+14. Once again, observe the table size in the results pane, and compare it to the values noted for the uncompressed table and with Row compression applied

     ![In the SSMS results pane, the size of the page compressed FactInternetSales table is highlighted.](media/ssms-query-results-factinternetsales-page-compression-size.png "Query results")